DIY POPI Compliance System Toolkit

 Compliance with the Protection of Personal Information Act (POPIA), also known as the POPI Act, is mandatory for most organisations in South Africa.
 POPI makes it illegal to collect, use or store the personal information of consumers and businesses unless it is done in accordance with the laws and regulations prescribed in the Act.

 The Act was signed into law in November 2013.
 The Information Regulator was setup in December 2016 and formalised in February 2017.
-We are now awaiting a commencement date for the regulations.
-The POPI Draft Regulations have been available for public comment and requirements have become clearer.
+The Commencement date has been announced and is the 1st July 2020.

 Accountability for compliance rests with the Responsible Party, meaning a public or private body or any other person which, alone or in conjunction with others, determines the purpose of and means for processing personal information.